Choose the perfect holiday letting

 Experience ocean front dining culture in full swing at Tenby, where waterfront restaurants are the high point of any itinerary.
-A number of cafes are pet-friendly so don't be too surprised if Struppi is lounging by the next table!
+A number of cafes are pet-friendly, so don't be too surprised if there's a dog lounging by the next table!
 Blueberry's Restaurant has an excellent breakfast choice of scones, cakes, pies, and baguettes.

 The Bay of Bengal offers soothing sea views and succulent Indian fare, while Barbucci entices with its Indian and Bangladeshi delicacies.
 The pet-friendly Buccaneer Pub houses a sunny beer garden where guests are served generous portions of pub grub and chilled beer.
 Complete the treat with a stop at Cadwaladers Ice Cream Shop.

-The best time to visit Tenby is during summer when the famous Welsh blue sky makes its appearance.
-It does get crowded as holidaymakers arrive from Swansea, Cardiff and further afield.
-Book your Tenby holiday cottages well in advance.
-If you visit in spring or autumn, you'll get more peace and quiet, plus there will be some good discounts on Tenby holiday lettings and some alone time.
+The best time to visit Tenby is during summer, when the famous Welsh blue sky makes its appearance.
+It does get crowded as holidaymakers arrive from Swansea, Cardiff and further afield, so try to book your Tenby holiday cottage well in advance.
+If you visit in spring or autumn, you'll get more peace and quiet, plus there will be some good discounts on Tenby holiday lettings.

-Known as "Little England Beyond Wales", Tenby delights with its public houses, ice cream parlours and cafes that are perfect for people-watching.
+Known as "Little England Beyond Wales", Tenby delights with its pubs, ice cream parlours and cafes that are perfect for people-watching.
 Popular among the town's attractions is the glassblower demonstrating his craft — you can even buy some handcrafted ornamental glassware here.
-The 15th century St Mary's church is hard to miss with its towering spire and carved ceiling bosses.
+The 15th-century St Mary's Church is hard to miss with its towering spire and carved ceiling bosses.

-Walk down to the harbour and take a cruise to the monastic Caldey Island, a haven for bird watchers and an oasis of calm.
-Tenby’s Welsh name, Dinbych-y-Pysgod translates into 'Little Fortress of the Fish'.
+Walk down to the harbour from your holiday cottage and take a cruise to the monastic Caldey Island, a haven for bird watchers and an oasis of calm.
+Tenby’s Welsh name, Dinbych-y-Pysgod, translates as 'Little Fortress of the Fish'.
 A fishing expedition will prove this name quite right.
-The sandy Freshwater East Beach meanwhile beguiles with its scenic coastal paths, sand dunes and wildlife.
+Meanwhile, the sandy Freshwater East Beach beguiles with its scenic coastal paths, sand dunes and wildlife.